 “A headhunter whose life revolves around closing deals in a survival-of-the-fittest boiler room, battles his top rival for control of their job placement company -- his dream of owning the company clashing with the needs of his family.”

-It's consistent with this theme: Married men are often portrayed as unfeeling, uncaring, self-centered jerks.
+The movie plot is consistent with this theme: married men are often portrayed as unfeeling, uncaring, self-centered jerks.
 Stay at home Moms make the decision to stay at home with their children because they don't have any other choices and have no marketable skills.
 They don't become stay at home Moms because it's more important to the husband and wife for one person, in most cases the mother, to spend more time with their children than at an office.
 As well, the Christian religion is typically portrayed as one taken up by people who are not smart.
 It's okay for the doctor trying to heal a sick child to be a follower of any kind of any religion, so long as they are not Christian.
 The doctor could be Hindu, Buddhist, Sikh, or Muslim, so long as it's not a Christ follower.

 This movie is true to form in most of these requirements.
 As though they don't know the difference, many movie reviewers, TV writers, often pander to people making movies, including actors, producers, script-writers.